M4ximumPizza/Hypernova/README.md

 # Welcome to Hypernova (Almost Finished)

-Hypernova could be a project by the Mojang team that's for the coming 1.20 update to decypher the code into a higher robust|an improved} format to run it into a faster, more reliable use.
-This project can take many months as maybe 3-6 month project. engaged on some final preperations before being foreign in Minecraft this weekend.
+Hypernova is a project by the Mojang team and the upcoming 1.20 update aims to decode the code into a better format for faster and more reliable usage.
+This project will probably take months as a 3-6 month project.
+I'm working on some final preparations before importing into Minecraft this weekend.

 ## What is the Hypernova Project

-Hypernova is a project that was instructed by Michael Weilbacher for M4ximumPizza to make on Aug 25th 2022 but was started one day later on Aug 26th 2022 at 4:00PM PST.
-These are what Hypernova is fixing/improving.
+Hypernova is a project described by Michael Weilbacher of M4ximumPizza on Aug 25, 2022, but started a day later on Aug 26, 2022 at 16:00 PST.
+These will be fixed/improved by Hypernova.

      Rewrote the Minecraft commands from C++ to Java.
      Fixed many bugs such as data and loading errors with the code.